braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/instant_chat/zendesk_chat.md

 {% endraw %}

 #### Step 6.5: Complete second webhook campaign setup
-- Set up an action-based trigger for users who send an inbound message in category ‘Other’.
+- Set up an action-based trigger for users who send an inbound message in the category "Other".
 - Set up re-eligibility criteria.
 - Add applicable audiences (in this case, the custom attribute **zendesk_ticket_open** is **true**).